stokarenko/ruby-features/README.md

 ```

 ### Feature applying
-Feature can be applied immediately after it's definition:
+Feature can be applied immediately after its definition:
 ```ruby
 RubyFeatures.define 'some_namespace/something_useful' do
   # definition
 end.apply
 ```

-Features can be applied right after loading from path:
+Features can be applied immediately after loading from path:
 ```ruby
 RubyFeatures.find_in_path(File.expand_path('../lib/features', __FILE__)).apply_all
 ```